petrannce/Python_practicals/README.md

 31. CAPTCHA → CAPTCHA in Python using captcha Library
 32. Coloured output → Coloured output in Python
 33. Position of a Planet → Find Position of a Planet using Python
+34. PDF to docx → Convert PDF to docx using Python

 Events (Special Occasion Scripts)